-Well done to all those who found what they hoped for inside that envelope, but this post is for those who are entering UCAS clearing, the system that matches remaining places with students looking for a course.
+Well done to all those who found what they hoped for inside that envelope, but this post is for those who find things are less straightforward and who may want to enter UCAS clearing, the system that matches remaining places with students looking for a course.

 The fact that I’d gained my place through clearing made no difference once I got to University.
 After gaining my first degree it was no barrier to further study: I went on to gain a PhD.
 I then went on to a fabulously rewarding career; no employer has ever been interested in my route into university, only the qualifications I gained.

 I didn’t know any of that when I opened my A level results envelope in 1985 (yes, that long ago!), but what seemed like a bit of a disappointment at the time, in fact led to a world of opportunity.